totiffany/totiffany.github.io/_posts/2018-08-16-My-Summer-Reading-List.md

 ---
 published: true
+description: >-
+  Do you love a good summer read as much as I do?
+During the summer months, I tend to lean more towards the fiction side of things.
+Something about a story that picks up quickly and is hard to put down aligns itself nicely to travel, beaches, and the lazy days of summer.
 ---
 Do you love a good summer read as much as I do?
 During the summer months, I tend to lean more towards the fiction side of things.
 Something about a story that picks up quickly and is hard to put down aligns itself nicely to travel, beaches, and the lazy days of summer.